 Pilots fly better when they understand the environment they are operating in — including the airplane’s systems, aerodynamics, performance, weather, the regulatory environment, and their own thought process and human physiology.
 That’s what this course teaches.

 Students maximize their success with this course when they are active participants in the learning process.
 There is no learning by osmosis here: you’ll have to put in the work.
-We’ve tried to make your efforts as targeted and efficient as possible by writing hundreds of flashcard questions, compiling study guides and legal summaries, and publishing over 40 handouts that summarize and clarify major concepts.
+We’ve tried to make your efforts as targeted and efficient as possible by writing hundreds of flashcard questions, compiling study guides and legal summaries, and publishing tons of handouts that summarize and clarify major concepts.

 Throughout the course, you’ll hear us reference chair flying.
-This is the practice of sitting your butt in front of a cockpit poster (or better yet, the cockpit of a plane on the ground) and drilling procedures.
-Again and again and again, until they become somewhat natural; If you can, from memory, rehearse the steps required to start-up, taxi, takeoff, fly a pattern, approach and land, and taxi back in, you’ll have a much easier time doing it in real-time.
-And chair flying is free.
-In fact, chair flying is so effective in reducing training time that one could argue chair flying actually pays you.
-It’s more confidence, better skill, and more money in your pocket at the end of the training.
+This is the #1 best way to save money in training.
+It’s sitting your butt in front of a cockpit poster (or better yet sitting in the cockpit of a plane on the ground) and practicing procedures.
+Practice them again and again and again, until they become somewhat natural; Rehearse the steps required to start-up, taxi, takeoff, fly a pattern, approach and land, and taxi back in.
+We cannot overstate how much this helps student save time and money in training.

 This course requires a few materials, but not until the latter stages of the course.
-We recommend students purchase the following in preparation for the cross country phase of flying:
+We recommend students purchase the following in preparation for the cross country section: